SenseNet/sn-webpages/src/nuget/readme.txt

 4. Build your solution, make sure that there are no build errors.

-5. Install the sensenet ECM WebPages component
+5. Install the sensenet WebPages component
     - open a command line and go to the \Admin\bin folder in your web folder
     - execute the install-webpages command with the SnAdmin tool

     .\snadmin install-webpages

 You are good to go!
-Hit F5 and start experimenting with sensenet ECM WebPages!
+Hit F5 and start experimenting with sensenet WebPages!
 About how to log in and enter Content Explorer, follow this URL:

     https://github.com/SenseNet/sn-webpages#LogIn